SergiusLo/SergiusLo/README.md

 Tailwind CSS & Bootstrap: I am proficient in both Tailwind CSS and Bootstrap, which allows me to quickly create stylish and adaptive user interfaces.
 I am also experienced in using CSS preprocessors such as Sass and SCSS to manage application styles and make them easy to maintain and extend.

+Vue.js & Common Libraries: I work extensively with Vue.js to build dynamic and efficient front-end applications.
+I frequently use Vuex for state management, Vue Router for navigation, and Axios for handling HTTP requests.
+My experience also includes using Vuetify for creating beautiful Material Design components, and Vite for fast and efficient project setup and development.

 <img src="https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExbndnbTc4cnBtdDh6eml3ZzI3bXJ1MnloNjRvbnp5dHN1emRuc2xxNyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/RCtKcMeeIlIFskmH7C/giphy.gif" width="30px"> I am always open to learning new technologies and approaches to web development.
 My goal is to create high quality products that benefit users as well as make a profit.

 📫 If you have any questions or would like to discuss a possible collaboration, don't hesitate to contact me!
 My email: slobojko21@gmail.com.